Bayesian (yacht): Sinking

 Lynch was celebrating his acquittal for fraud in his trial in San Francisco and had invited lawyers, friends and associates to join him, his wife and their daughter, to visit the Aeolian Islands, off the northern coast of Sicily.
 Bayesian sank shortly before daybreak on 19 August 2024 during a storm when anchored 300 m off the port of Porticello, a small fishing village about 15 km east of Palermo, Sicily.
 Admiral Raffaele Macauda of the Palermo coastguard said there was no storm alert for that evening and the weather forecast was of isolated thunderstorms but not of any extreme weather systems.
 Karsten Börner (sometimes written Borner), captain of Sir Robert Baden Powell, which was anchored nearby, said that in the event, the wind was "violent, very violent" and thought it reached force 12 on the Beaufort scale – hurricane strength.
 He said: "It was tonnes of water coming down.
 I never saw that before, there was a water tornado".
 Although early eyewitness accounts led to reports that the yacht had been struck by a waterspout, the Italian authorities said a downburst was more likely.

-Bayesian's captain said that the yacht tilted by 45 degrees and stayed in that position for some time, then suddenly fell completely to the right.

 Data from the tracking of the automatic identification system (AIS) showed that at 3:50 AM CEST Bayesian was already being buffeted by the storm and then began to drag its anchor.
 At 4:05 AM it was entirely underwater and a few seconds later its emergency position-indicating radiobeacon (EPIRB) raised the alarm, which was picked up by the satellite station managed by the Bari Coast Guard.
 Power had been lost by 3:56 AM as electrical circuits became flooded.
 Börner said: "I have never seen a vessel of this size go down so quickly.
 Within a few minutes, there was nothing left."
 The yacht came to rest on its starboard side on the seabed at a depth of 50 m.